Blog

 Toxin Exposure

 Myelin damage can be caused by medications and toxin exposures, which can be either temporary or permanent.
-Determining the precise cause of toxin-induced demyelination can be extremely difficult.
+Identifying the exact toxin responsible can be challenging.
 Once the causative agent has been identified, the key to recovery is to keep exposure to a bare minimum.

 Copper Deficiency

-Low copper levels caused by previous gastric surgery, excessive zinc intake, or malabsorption, in a manner like B12 deficiency, can have an effect on the spinal cord and peripheral nerves.
+Low copper levels caused by previous gastric surgery, excessive zinc intake, or malabsorption, similar to vitamin B12 deficiency, can have an effect on the spinal cord and peripheral nerves.

 Vitamin B12 Deficiency